 And my husband is amazing, but he is not perfect either.
 He is flawed, and so am I.

 Being perfect is exhausting.
-Anyone remember Bree Van De Camp from ”Desperate Housewives”?
+Anyone remember Bree Van de Kamp from ”Desperate Housewives”?
 She had a mental breakdown when she couldn’t have perfection anymore.

 It is those tiny imperfections that make us unique.
 Ditch perfectionism and start living a fuller life.

-Did you know that humans are 60% water?
+Did you know humans are 60% water?
 Honey, we are house plants with emotions!

 Water keeps you hydrated, flushes toxins from your body, and helps regulate your blood pressure.